Why You Need A Marketing Strategy Phase

 Once armed with this information, individuals can now head down convergent paths.
 With these details in mind, you eliminate hassles, rounds and rounds of revisions, and overblown budgets.
 You know how to gauge success, and you have rails to guide your work.

-What does the strategy phase look like?
+What does a strategy phase look like?

 At USDP, our strategy phase focuses on clarifying the details above.
 That means we: